SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/dx-freight/add-dx-freight-shipping-account.md

       <td>
         From the dropdown menu, select one of the following account types that you want to set up for the the shipping account you are adding:

-        • **[Production](https://docs.intersoftsapient.net/docs/sandbox-account)**: a live environment where the final version of the application is deployed and made available to the users.
+        • **[Production](https://docs.intersoftsapient.net/docs/sandbox-account)**: A live environment where the final version of the application is deployed and made available to the users.

-        • **[Sandbox](https://docs.intersoftsapient.net/docs/sandbox-account)**: a testing environment that mimics the **Production** environment but is isolated from it.
+        • **[Sandbox](https://docs.intersoftsapient.net/docs/sandbox-account)**: A testing environment that mimics the **Production** environment but is isolated from it.
 The sandbox environment is primarily used for development and testing purposes.
       </td>
     </tr>